imran31415/protobuf-db/README.md

 import "google.golang.org/protobuf/proto"
 dsn := "username:password!@tcp(localhost)/testDb" // database connection string
 translator.ValidateSchema(
-    []proto.Message{&userauth.User{}, &userauth.Role{}, &userauth.RoleHierarchy{}}, // ordering matters, i.e RoleHierarchy has a fk relationship to Role.
+    []proto.Message{&userauth.User{}, &userauth.Role{}, &userauth.UserRole{}}, // ordering matters, i.e UserRole has a fk relationship to Role.
 So Role must be first in the list so the schema is aware of it.
     dsn,

 // you can also call translator.GenerateCreateTableStatement() to get the sql the annotations serialize to directly.